deanl1982/Whey-AI-Man/README.md

 ## Infrastructure Components

 The project sets up the following Azure resources:

-- Resource Group
+- Resource Group (named 'rg-whey-ai-man-n8n' by default)
-- Virtual Network with a dedicated subnet
+- Virtual Network with a dedicated subnet (10.0.0.0/16 network space)
-- Public IP address
+- Public IP address (Dynamic allocation)
-- Network Security Group
+- Network Security Group with rules for:
+  - SSH (port 22)
+  - HTTP (port 80)
+  - HTTPS (port 443)
+  - n8n (port 5678)
-- Virtual Machine (with necessary security rules)
+- Ubuntu 18.04 LTS Virtual Machine (Standard_B2s size)

 ## Quick Start

 1. **Initialize Terraform**

    ```bash
    cd 01-Build-N8N
    terraform init
    ```

 2. **Deploy Azure Infrastructure**

    ```bash
    terraform plan
    terraform apply
    ```

 3. **Configure n8n**
-   - Connect to the VM using SSH
+   - Connect to the VM using SSH (password: YourSecurePassword123!)
    - Run the setup script:

      ```bash
-     ./setup-n8n.sh
+     sudo chmod +x setup-vm.sh
+     ./setup-vm.sh
      ```

+   After setup completes:
+   - n8n will be available at `http://your-vm-ip:5678`
+   - Nginx will be configured and running
+   - UFW firewall will be enabled with proper rules

 ## Architecture

 The setup creates a VM in Azure with:

 - Docker for containerization
-- n8n running in a Docker container
+- n8n running in a Docker container with persistence
-- Nginx as a reverse proxy
+- Nginx installed directly on the system (not containerized)
+- UFW (Uncomplicated Firewall) enabled with Nginx rules
 - Persistent volume for n8n data
-- Docker network for container communication

 ## Network Configuration